Thomas Coryat: Tomb

 The place of his tomb is uncertain.
 As there was no regular English cemetery at Surat then, his body was buried north of the town on the western side of road leading to Bharuch.
 Another traveller, Terry, noted that his body was buried at Swally (Suvali), where other English people are also buried, but this account is not reliable, for it was written 40 years after the death of Coryat.
 The List of Tombs and Monuments in the Bombay Presidency had described it as 'consisting of a dome resting on circular pillars' in Muslim architectural style, which is similar to a monument present at Rajgari near Suvali.
 This monument is now State Protected Monument identifying it as the tomb of Tom Coryat (S-GJ-231).
 There is no inscription or other clue supporting it as the tomb; however, it is known that the tomb had just two marked stones originally and there is no known reason why a monument was erected later.
 Thomas Herbert, who visited India ten years after the death of Coryat, noted that a Persian ambassador, who died on board the fleet at Swally, was buried near him in Surat.
 Dr. John Fryer who was at Surat in 1675 was shown the tombs of the Persian ambassador and Coryat, along with several Armenian Christian tombs outside the Bharuch gate.
 The original location of the gate is not known, as the old mud wall fort was replaced by a brick wall fort after the Battle of Surat.
 During the British period, William Morrison, the collector of Surat, tried to find the tomb and later concluded that it is lost in the periodical floods of the Tapi river.

 Legacy

-British travel writer and historian William Dalrymple cites Coryat as 'one of my travel-writing heroes' in his first book In Xanadu (1989).
+British travel writer and historian William Dalrymple cites Coryat as 'one of my travel-writing heroes' in his first book, In Xanadu (1989).

 British travel writer and humorist Tim Moore retraced the steps of Coryat's tour of Europe, as recounted in his book Continental Drifter (2000).
-In 2008 Daniel Allen published an account of his nine-month cycle trip following Coryat's journey to the East, entitled The Sky Above, The Kingdom Below.
+In 2008 Daniel Allen published an account of his nine-month cycle trip following Coryat's journey to the East, entitled The Sky Above, the Kingdom Below.

 Lonely Planet founder Tony Wheeler spoke at the Australian Festival of Travel Writing about Thomas Coryat.
 Wheeler traced Coryate's (his spelling) journey as he observed the invention of leisure travel.
 He visited his supposed tomb at Rajgari near Surat in 2010.

+Indian poet, writer and columnist Dom Moraes and architect Sarayu Srivatsa retraced aspects of Coryat's legendary route and intertwined Coryat's historical 17th-century biography with their own modern travel narrative titled "The Long Strider: How Thomas Coryate Walked from England to India in the Year 1613" published by Speaking Tiger Books in 2003.